-What is a Botnet?
-The Top 5 Examples
+What is a Botnet Attack?
+The 5 Examples You Need to Know

 The number of cyber attacks has been on a steady rise in the last few years.
 Hackers are now targeting governments, businesses, and individuals around the world – and you may unknowingly be helping them carry out these attacks.
 If you’ve ever clicked on a link in a suspicious email only to have a similar email automatically sent to all your contacts, you were likely a victim – and an accomplice – of a botnet.